elena-villalba/Phoenyx-I/README.md

 The autonomous navigation is triggered using the joystick's **A button** **`(/joy topic)`** (you dont need to run anything or code).

+⚠  **please, check the Orbbec Camera Package Readme to propperly use the Orbbec camera**

 ## 🧠 Technical Highlights

 - ✅ **Real-time LiDAR Navigation**: Uses 2D LiDAR to dynamically generate goals and follow the central path in corridors.
 - 🎯 **Perception-Driven Behavior**: Recognizes color-coded signs and digits to inform decision-making.